mmahdi-farrokhy/CleanCodeBook/README.md

     - Using long similar names like XYZControllerForEfficientHandlingOfStrings and XYZControllerForEfficientStorageOfStrings.
     - Using the letters Oand lalong side with the numbers 0 and 1.

-3. **The name should make meaningful distinctions.** We should pick a name for code elements in a way to differthem easily, no matter how much they are alike.
+3. **The name should make meaningful distinctions.** We should pick a name for code elements in such way to differthem easily, no matter how much they are alike.
 Some examples:
     - The names in a scope, or method arguments should not be singularletterand similar, like they are only to satisfy the compiler.
 The reader should not be forced to read the algorithm to understand the intention of the variable.
     - Three classes named Product, ProductInfoand ProductData.
 What is the intention behind each one?
     - Using words like variable, methodor classfor naming.